“Do you know what you’re having yet?”

 I’m going to be very honest.
 This is where it got a little bit harder to stick to my “expect the unexpected” mindset.
 Part of me wanted to peek and see if I could make a not-so-medical analysis of my own, but I held off.
 Since then, my curiosity to find out has died back down.
 But I certainly had a moment where I wanted to know so I could share the exciting news with my friends and family and fuel my planner personality.

 You’ve got to go gray, yellow, or green when you’re not finding out the gender of your baby.

 This brings me to my next point — decorating the nursery and shopping for clothes.
 How does one not finding out do it?
 Simple.

 As you would expect, my nursery will be mostly gray.
 However, I’m okay with this.
-I honestly would probably have planned it the same way if I knew the gender.
+I would probably have planned it the same way if I knew the gender.
 This is my first baby, so neutral paint and furniture will allow me to use the nursery again for future children of either gender without changing anything.

-And no, it won’t be boring or plain because, following the birth, I plan to purchase items that truly make it unique for my son or daughter.
+And no, it won’t be boring or plain because, following birth, I plan to purchase items that truly make it unique for my son or daughter.
 Trust me.
 I have been looking!
-I have a shopping cart full of both boy and girl decor on the websites of my favorite stores.
-I plan to do a little bit of online shopping in those early weeks following baby’s birth.
+I have a shopping cart full of boy and girl decor on the websites of my favorite stores.
+I plan to do some online shopping in those early weeks following my baby’s birth.